10 Steps for Skin Tear Prevention: How to Protect Fragile Skin and Support Healing

-Skin tears are painful, traumatic wounds that occur most often on the arms or legs of older adults.
+Skin tears are painful, traumatic wounds that occur most often on the arms or legs of older adults and individuals with fragile skin.

 Skin Tear on hand

-Common culprits of skin tears include bumping the extremities on equipment or furniture during transfers, rubbing of clothing against the skin, and even improper removal of adhesives or tape.
+Even small actions, like bumping the extremities on equipment or furniture during transfers, removing a bandage improperly, or rubbing of clothing against the skin, can lead to a skin tear.

 Depending on the severity of the injury, skin tears can take anywhere from days to weeks to heal.
 When only the top layer of skin (the epidermis) is separated from the lower layer (the dermis), the injury is considered a partial thickness skin tear.